 - Camera Link, Camera Link HS, CoXPress

 - and GigE Vision via Silicon Software’s frame grabbers

 - Camera Link via Teledyne Dalsa’s Sapera LT

 - Cameras of PCO

 Support of further interfaces and SDKs can easily be added in the form of a DLL by use of heurisko’s generic interface for data acquisition.
-Some interfaces, for example for imagesensor evaluation boards, may be easily supported by adding just a few code lines in a heurisko script.
+Some interfaces may be easily supported by adding just a few code lines in a heurisko script.
 Please contact us for discussion of your requirements.

 Customization to meet specific requirements are possible.
 For example, an ACC4 was modified in order to mount it to a climate chamber.
 The electronics is located outside the chamber in an environment with normal ambient temperature while the camera is located inside the chamber (see picture).